Escaping from Zero Gradient: Revisiting Action-Constrained Reinforcement Learning via Frank-Wolfe Policy Optimization: Related Work

 \section{Related Work}

 The constrained RL problems have been extensively studied from two main perspectives.
 The first category encodes the constraints via cost signals, which are incurred at each step along with the reward signals, and accordingly focuses on the average-cost constraints.
 This line of research works borrows a variety of ideas from the optimization literature.
 For example, \citep{chow2015risk} addressed chance constraints by using a primal-dual approach to achieve a trade-off between return and risk.
 Similarly, \citep{tessler2018reward} proposed Reward Constrained Policy Optimization which applied Lagrangian relaxation and converted the constraints into penalty terms in the objective. \citep{achiam2017constrained} proposed Constrained Policy Optimization to achieve strict policy improvement under the average cost constraints by using the trust-region approach.
 In \citep{chow2018lyapunov}, Lyapunov-based safe reinforcement learning was proposed to address the constraints by solving a linear program. \citep{yang2019projection} proposed Projection-Based Constrained Policy Optimization to achieve no constraint violation by taking a projection step after the local reward improvement update.
-In \citep{liu2020ipo}, Interior-point Policy Optimization was proposed to handle the average cost constraints by augmenting the objective with logarithmic barrier functions. \citep{satija2020constrained} took a different approach by converting the trajectory-level constraints into per-step state-wise constraints and accordingly defining a safe policy improvement step.
+In \citep{liu2020ipo}, Interior-point Policy Optimization was proposed to handle the average cost constraints by augmenting the objective with logarithmic barrier functions. \citep{satija2020constrained} took a different approach by converting the trajectory-level constraints into per-step state-wise constraints and accordingly defining a safe policy improvement step. \citep{zhang2020first} proposed an approach to solving the constrained policy optimization problem by first finding a target policy directly in the policy space and thereafter converting the target policy to a parameterized one through a projection step onto the parameter space.
 Different from all the above prior works, this paper considers the RL settings with state-wise action constraints.

 The second category is on the state-wise constraints that need to be satisfied on a step-by-step basis. \citep{pham2018optlayer} studied the state-wise action constraints of robotic systems and proposed a projection-based OptLayer to enforce the constraints. \citep{dalal2018safe} also considered state-wise safety constraints under linearization and proposed a projection-based safety layer to handle the constraints.
 Similarly, \citep{bhatia2019resource} considered resource constraints and proposed variants of OptLayer to improve the computational efficiency. \citep{shah2020solving} proposed a more efficient projection scheme for enforcing linear action constraints.
 Despite the similarity in the problem setting, we take a different approach and propose a decoupling framework by leveraging Frank-Wolfe to address the action constraints and completely avoid the zero-gradient issue.